 There is a work to be done in the churches.
 A different testimony must go forth.
 I am terribly alarmed.
-Throughout the churches there is selfishness and sin, dishonesty, unbelief, criticism and fault-finding.
-It is high time to wake out of sleep.
-You who have long lost the spirit of prayer; pray, pray earnestly.
-Pity thy suffering cause; pity the church; pity the individual believers, thou Father of mercies.
-Take from us everything that defiles, deny us what thou wilt; but take not from us Thy holy spirit.
+Throughout the churches there are selfishness and sin, dishonesty, unbelief, criticism and fault-finding.
+It is high time to awake out of sleep.
+You who have long lost the spirit of prayer, pray, pray earnestly.
+Pity thy suffering cause; pity the church, pity the individual believers, thou Father of mercies.
+Take from us everything that defiles, deny us what thou wilt; but take not from us thy Holy Spirit.

-The Church's Needs
+The Church's Need

-The churches need to be impressed that it is their duty to deal honestly with the cause of God, not allowing the guilt of the worst kind of robbery to rest upon them-that of robbing God in tithes and offerings.
-Instead of bringing the work down to a low figure, it is your duty to bring the minds of the people to understand that "the laborer is worthy of his hire."
+The Church's Need.
+The churches need to be impressed with the fact that it is their duty to deal honestly with the cause of God, not allowing the guilt of the worst kind of robbery to rest upon them, that of robbing God in tithes and offerings.
+Instead of bringing the work down to a low figure it is your duty to bring the minds of the people to understand that "the laborer is worthy of his hire".